 As far as possible, your consent will be asked for before using a US tool and you will be informed in advance in a transparent manner about the functioning of a service.
 The risks involved in transferring data to the USA can be found in this section.

 We make every effort to conclude standard contract clauses with US service providers and to demand additional guarantees.
 In particular, we require the use of technologies that do not allow access to data, e.g. the use of encryption that cannot be broken even by US services or anonymization or pseudonymization of data, where only the service provider can make the assignment to a person.
 At the same time, we require additional information from the service provider if data is actually accessed by third parties or the service provider exhausts all legal remedies until access to data is granted at all.

 Within our organisation, your data will be transferred to the offices and/or employees who need it to fulfil our contractual or legal obligations or where we have a legitimate interest to process your data.

 Furthermore, your data will be transferred to (external) data processors contracted by us, insofar as they require it to perform their duties (whereby the possibility of accessing personal data is sufficient).
 All data processors are contractually obliged to treat your data as confidential and only to process in order to provide their services.
 The following data processors receive your data:

-- Customer management
+• Customer management

-- Analytics tools
+• Analytics tools

-- IT service providers contracted by us
+• IT service providers and IT support used by us

-- Marketing management
+• Marketing management